-Note: You can use Voice access using your laptop's built-in microphone, but if you have trouble getting your commands recognised then switching to a USB microphone or headset can help.
+Note: You can use Voice Typing using your laptop's built-in microphone, but if you have trouble getting your commands recognised then switching to a USB microphone or headset can help.
 You will also need a USB microphone or headset if you use a desktop PC.

 This section explains how to use Voice Typing in Windows 11.
 This is a step-by-step guide with pictures of the screens to help.